Humboldt Explorer

 3 dives

-Crossing to Cousin's Rock
+Sail over to Cousin’s Rock

 Day 7: Cousin’s Rock & Santa Cruz

-Excursion to Santa Cruz Highlands to visit the giant tortoises in their natural habitat
+Trip to Santa Cruz Highlands to visit the giant tortoises in their natural habitat

 Dinner in Puerto Ayora (on your own)